martinatan/homework_5/README.txt

 button.
 See how the quantity in the shopping bag icon increases as you Add to Bag!

 # NOTES for HW 6B
+to-do:
+    * Turn HTML event listeners into add Event Listener functions, test
+    * Dynamically add row of the Bag based on what's in the Bag, test (add more info like shipping and img src to JSON)
+    * Update Bag price based on items in Bag
+    * Update image on product detail page
+    * no edit Bag functionality because I'm mean/evil :)

 Thanks for viewing!
 I hope you enjoy exploring the prototype.